bcgov/platform-developer-docs/src/docs/build-deploy-and-maintain-apps/deploy-an-application.md

 ### 3. Configuring SSL/TLS Certificates

 Security is a critical part of any application deployment.
 In OpenShift, you can secure routes with SSL/TLS certificates.
-To obtain a certificate from the OCIO Identity Management Services’ Entrust Certificate Services, you must first generate a Certificate Signing Request (CSR) and submit it through My Services.
+To obtain a certificate from the OCIO Identity Management Services - Entrust Certificate Services, you must first generate a Certificate Signing Request (CSR) and submit it through My Services.
 Once issued, you can install the certificate on your application route to enable secure communication.

 ---

 ## Test the deployment